 As I stated above, the options for match-ups can be overwhelming.
 When I pulled together this list, I wanted to be as succinct as possible.
 It needed to be a super short list of resources for us.
 And it is!
 Even I had to fight the temptations to make it too big, reminding myself constantly of the dangers of too much of a good thing.
 Nonetheless, I have chosen some seriously wonderful and simple resources for Cycle 3 Geography!

-I encourage you to peruse our One Thing More lists for Cycle 3 (they will be released throughout late August and early September 2020).
+I encourage you to peruse our One Thing More lists for Cycle 3.
 Our community is a late-start community due to the present circumstances in our state, so please forgive me if these are a bit later than your start date.
 I invite you to find the subject in which your student would want One Thing More.
 Gather the limited and enjoy!

 A Word about Geography Resources